-Well motivated, well organised and passionate Sixth Former students should consider this an exciting and unique addition to their three A level subjects.
+Well-motivated, well-organised and passionate Sixth Form students should consider this an exciting and unique addition to their three A level subjects.
 The skills developed through EPQ can take you in many directions but specifically help in the completion of dissertations as well as studies at university.

-A valuable qualification, thought highly of by universities and other higher education institutions, EPQ demonstrates dedication to independent learning.
+A valuable qualification, regarded highly by universities and other higher education institutions, EPQ demonstrates dedication to independent learning.

-An EPQ is a wonderful foundation pathway and starting point for further research into the area you wish to study at university or just broadening your horizons if cutting down to just three A levels was a gut-wrenching decision.
+An EPQ is a wonderful foundation pathway and starting point for further research into the area you wish to study at university or just broadening your horizons if cutting down to just three A levels was a gutwrenching decision.

-A list of recent examples of EPQ projects - a fantastically wide variety which has taken its researchers on to a variety of degree directions:
+Below is a sample of recent examples of EPQ projects - a fantastically wide variety which has taken its researchers on to a variety of degree directions:

-- " The process of creating a book of Japanese Haiku poetry an artefact - " Should students studying in Britain be graded on a one-off exam or continuous assessment? - " Were Victorian corsets and crinolines physical and social "torture devices"? - " To what extent did 18th Russian Francophonie affect the Russian nobility? - " The role of mental health within the justice system - " How does the context of the play Brundibár affect the changes in its set? an artefact
+- " To what extent does fishing with plastic nets affect marine life? - " Should students studying in Britain be graded on a one-off exam or continuous assessment? - " Were Victorian corsets and crinolines physical and social "torture devices"? - " To what extent did 18th Russian Francophonie affect the Russian nobility? - " What was the most politically important aim of the CCP in the 2008 Beijing Olympics? - " How and why has Maori culture influenced a major sand mining decision in New Zealand?